mathio/nextjs-compiler-demo/README.md

    Ok to proceed? (y)

-   ✔ What is your project named? … nextjs-compiler-demo ✔ Would you like to use TypeScript? … No / Yes
+   ✔ What is your project named? … nextjs-compiler-demo ✔ Would you like to use TypeScript? … Yes
-   ✔ Would you like to use ESLint? … No / Yes
+   ✔ Would you like to use ESLint? … Yes
-   ✔ Would you like to use Tailwind CSS? … No / Yes
+   ✔ Would you like to use Tailwind CSS? … Yes
-   ✔ Would you like your code inside a `src/` directory? … No / Yes ✔ Would you like to use App Router? (recommended) … No / Yes ✔ Would you like to use Turbopack for `next dev`? … No / Yes ✔ Would you like to customize the import alias (`@/*` by default)? … No / Yes Creating a new Next.js app in /Users/m/work/nextjs-compiler-demo.
+   ✔ Would you like your code inside a `src/` directory? … Yes ✔ Would you like to use App Router? (recommended) … Yes ✔ Would you like to use Turbopack for `next dev`? … No ✔ Would you like to customize the import alias (`@/*` by default)? … No Creating a new Next.js app in /Users/m/work/nextjs-compiler-demo.
    ```